top of page

 One Postpartum Home Visit

 After the birth, I will visit you at home within the first 40 days postpartum to share a little love and support while you adjust to your new normal!
 This session is totally tailored to how you're doing and feeling that day.
-Options include discussing your birth story, reviewing resources for additional postpartum support, caring for the baby while you rest/shower/spend time with older children, and light baby-related housework or meal prep.
+Options include discussing your birth story, reviewing resources for additional postpartum support, caring for the baby while you rest/shower/spend time with older children, meal prep, and light baby-related housework.

 17956185182408965.jpg